The comfort, safety, convenience, and enjoyment of our streets through what happens on and along the street.Read More

 Read the pdf Summary of Community Engagement Report (9.07 MB) and notes from the pdf stakeholder meetings (289 KB) .

-This information was presented to council on Aug.
+This information on phase one was presented to council on Aug.
 14, 2018 and the information can be found here.
-Council also received an overview of the proposed new Land Use Bylaw at two workshops in October.
+Council also received an overview of the proposed new Land Use Bylaw at two workshops in October of 2018.

 |First Reading||pdf LUB 2018 22 Approved at First Reading (28.68 MB)||Statutory||November 20, 2018|